rfluethi/German-translation-for-Lesson-Introduction-to-WordPress/docs/text-materials.md

 In summary, with WordPress, you can create a website without any technical knowledge.
 It offers many features, is free, and can be customized.
 Perfect for any purpose.

-You might be wondering how to create your website easily with WordPress and get it online for everyone to see.
-We have a solution for that too.
+You might be wondering how to create your website easily with WordPress and get it online for everyone to see."
+We have a solution for that too."

 On our site learn.wordpress.org, you will find a comprehensive offering that explains this and much more step by step.
 So, just get started and become a WordPress pro.
 We from the WordPress training team wish you much success and look forward to accompanying you on your journey.